 Managers should interpret the policy in a flexible and caring way.
-Managers will wherever possible and appropriate seek to grant requests for special leave, within the scope of the policy, bearing in mind workplace demands.
+Managers will wherever possible and appropriate seek to grant requests for special leave, within the scope of the policy, bearing in mind workplace demands in the case of planned leave (see section 7.2).
+An underlying principle of the approach of the policy is that managers should "know their employees" and be familiar with any issues that the employee may have and be aware of needs of their employees.
+The manager in "knowing their employee", has the ability to apply discretion in the application of the policy.